SalmoSim

 Optimising aquafeed for sustainable agriculture.

-SalmoSim, a start-up from the University of Glasgow, addresses the key issues in aquaculture related to finding optimal aquafeed that can both maximise output as well as promote sustainability of aquaculture.
+SalmoSim, a start-up from the University of Glasgow, addresses the key issues in aquaculture related to finding optimal aquafeed that can both maximise output as well as promote sustainability in aquaculture.
 SalmoSim, a gut simulator that mimics the digestive system of Atlantic salmon was first developed in 2016.
 It was a collaborative research project of the University of Glasgow with University College Cork and with enterprises, Alltech, Mowi and Nofima and partly funded by Sustainable Aquaculture Innovation Centre (SAIC).
 The translational research journey was headed by Dr. Martin Llewellyn and colleagues.
-In partnerships with industry, and with the support from the TRI and Research & Innovation Services, SalmoSim has now developed as an in vitro model for a go-to diagnostic service for testing the digestibility of ingredients in new feeds and their effect on the gut microbiomes of Salmon.
+In partnership with industry, and with the support from the TRI and Research & Innovation Services, SalmoSim has now developed as an in vitro model for a go-to diagnostic service for testing the digestibility of ingredients in new feeds and their effect on the gut microbiomes of Salmon.

 Developmental timeline from lab experiments to commercial contracts